team-dev-docs/devdocsprod-dev-docs/docs/_VS Code Ext Commands/devdocs.auditDocs-Command.md

 # Audit Markdown Documents

-## What does this Vs Code Extension Command do?
+## What Does This VS Code Extension Command Do?

 This Visual Studio Code extension command, `devdocs.auditDocs`, is designed to analyze and audit the markdown files in a project's documentation directory.
 It leverages the power of AI to identify and suggest improvements for various aspects of the documentation, including grammar, spelling, clarity, and aesthetics.